Alfystar/SOA-prj/README.md

 ├── 3_roomExange.out
 ├── 4_wakeUpTest.out
 ├── 5_signalWait.out
+├── 6_roomExange_signal_LOAD.out
-└── 6_roomExange_signal_LOAD.out
+└── 7_roomExange_LOAD.out
 ```

-Is also possible interact with the system with the cmd scritp present in `cmd` directory (create by make).
+- Interact with the system with the cmd scritp present in `cmd` directory (create by make).

 ```
 cmd/